seetadev/Eth-Maintenance/README.md

   Please visit https://drive.google.com/drive/u/1/folders/1LOA4q6TXw6df7T40rYvNsp8F-FMpKKp1 (Screencast 1, 2 and 4)

-Safe Account Abstraction SDK and Polygon zkEVM:
+## Safe Account Abstraction SDK, Chainlink Functions and Automation, Polygon zkEVM:

 - ZK Incident Witness Generation tool for Eth-Maintenance using Safe Account Abstraction SDK and Polygon zkEVM: We are developing ZK Incident Witness Generation tool for machinery maintenance using Safe Account Abstraction SDK and Polygon zkEVM.
 Account Abstraction SDK enables customization of verification logic via plugins with a rule/logic setting, tabulation, organization, visualization tool namely SocialCalc spreadsheet dapp on Polygon zkEVM.
 This allows users to set up rules which their account has to abide by when executing transactions while being able to reconfigure them in the future.
 The process improves account security by restricting permissions certain keys have while remaining adaptable to the user's changing needs.